 Did you know you can also do a loop drive on the Top of the World Highway to Jack Wade, Alaska from West Dawson?
 That road gives you the option of visiting Kluane National Park or you could continue and explore more of nearby Alaska.
 The gorgeous Dempster Highway that runs up to Inuvik and Tuktoyaktok is also close to Dawson City.

-Here are some ideas of what you can do in just a day or two in Dawson City – Canada’s Klondike City
+Ideas of what you can do in Dawson City in 24 – 48 hours

 We were in Dawson City for one day at the end of our backpacking trip in the Tombstone Mountains.
 We did manage to fit in many of the sights.